fe-data/fe-docs/docs/advanced/firebase.rst

 Do's and Don't
 --------------
 #.
 Always first define the whole event, including the ``Basics`` tab of the `Tracking tab <../usage/events.html#tracking-tab>`_ and ``Save`` the event before you start with Firebase.
 #.
-Do not download the IOS and Android files again from the Firebase Console if you already sold tickets.
+Do not download new IOS and Android files from the Firebase Console if you already sold tickets.
    If you do, all users that already downloaded the ticket in the *FE Tracking* App will loose access and have to download the ticket again.
 #.
 If the event is finished and you want to delete everything, you first have to disable ``Tracking`` in the `Basics tab <../usage/events.html#basics-tab>`_.
    Then all tickets, orders and the event can be deleted.
 In the Firebase Console you need to select ``Project settings`` and at the bottom select :guilabel:`Delete project`.